Kristina01111000/lavendersite/README.md

 -  only doesn't work for the admin when logged in, why?

 - needed to manually sync to update prices from square
-- I'll attach the pdf to the landing page, native plants page, upcoming events and shop pags.
+- I'll attach the pdf to the upcoming events and shop pags.
 - I'll look into the banner image, did you upload the images into wordpress?
 - I'll make the bundle pages and set up the applications alos.